SurajSharma52/CP-Plus-Camera-login-page-bruteforce/README.md

 # WARNING

-This tool is only for educational and testing purposes.
-Do not use this tool for malesious purposes.
-This is open source tool so we will not responsible for anything if you caut darty handed using this tool.
+This tool is intended only for educational and testing purposes.
+Do not use this tool for malicious activities.
+This is an open-source tool, and we are not responsible for any consequences if you are caught using it for unethical purposes.

 # SET UP